Contesting a Will in Tasmania

 Once a Grant of Letters of Administration is issued by the Court, an Administrator must collect the deceased’s assets and distribute them to the beneficiaries.

-In Tasmania, the following persons are entitled to an estate when that person dies without a Will:
+In Tasmania, the following persons are entitled to a portion of an intestate estate.

 You are ‘spouse’ if you were: